 1438 Purgatory elevated from doctrine to dogma by Council of Florence.

 1545 Tradition claimed equal in authority with the Bible by the Council

 1546 Apocryphal Books declared canon by Council of Trent.

 1854 Immaculate Conception of Mary, proclaimed by Pope Pius IX.

 1870 Infallibility of the Pope, proclaimed by Vatican Council.

 1922 Virgin Mary proclaimed co-redeemer with Jesus by Pope Benedict XV.

 1950 Assumption of Virgin Mary into heaven, proclaimed by Pope Pius XII.

-2. You are saved by
+Scripture indicates you are saved by

 repentance and faith in the finished work of Christ and not by works.